 Local authorities have a legal duty to collect the NCMP data.
-They do this by following guidance from Public Health England.
+They do this by following guidance from the Office for Health Improvement and Disparities part of the Department of Health and Social Care (DHSC).
 Local authorities are responsible for making decisions on how the data is collected and for making sure it is protected.
 Local NCMP service providers are contracted to carry this out; this might be through the school nursing team working in schools or a local healthcare provider.
 The team collecting the data enter it into the NCMP IT system, which is provided by NHS Digital.
 The data may also be entered into a local child health information system.
 Your local authority is responsible for sending the data to NHS Digital.
-NHS Digital and Public Health England are jointly responsible for the data held at a national level.
+NHS Digital and the Office for Health Improvement and Disparities are jointly responsible for the data held at a national level.
 Your local authority is responsible for the data held locally.